 5. Accept Digital Signatures When Possible

 In addition to increasing I-9 flexibility, the DHS is also making signature requirements less stringent.
 Most forms will now be accepted with an electronically reproduced original signature.
-Many digital signature tools – like HelloSign and Docusign, to name two – offer electronic signature verification and other security services to ensure the authenticity of digital signatures.
+Many digital signature tools – like HelloSign and DocuSign, to name two – offer electronic signature verification and other security services to ensure the authenticity of digital signatures.

 No matter the hiring climate, background screenings are an important component of the hiring process.
 These checks help you ensure that your team will be honest, competent, and of good character, keeping your turnover low and your company image intact.
 Be sure to stay up-to-date on relevant rules, as the repercussions for mistakes can be severe.
-For example, the U.S. government fines companies who do not comply with I-9 regulations.
+For example, the U.S. government fines companies that do not comply with I-9 regulations.

 If background screenings were a part of your company’s hiring process pre-pandemic, don’t despair; many of means of screening potential new hires are still possible.
 Thanks to new remote background check tools and increased government flexibility, you can now verify candidate character and identity from a safe distance.